Skip to main content

 }

-Notice that middleware cannot verify the JWT directly because it runs on the Edge runtime, which has limited API support.
-For a production app, you would use a lightweight JWT library compatible with the Edge runtime, or use a service like NextAuth.js.
-For our tutorial, checking for the cookie's existence is sufficient — the Server Actions verify the token properly.
+Worth noting: middleware can't verify the JWT directly because it runs on the Edge runtime, which has limited API support.
+For a production app, you'd use a lightweight JWT library compatible with the Edge runtime, or reach for something like NextAuth.js.
+For our tutorial, checking for the cookie's existence is enough — Server Actions verify the token properly when they run.
+Not perfect, but it works fine for learning.

 Building the Task Dashboard

-This is where Server Components shine.
+Here's where Server Components really shine.
+Watch what happens.
 The dashboard page fetches tasks directly from the database — no API call, no loading state, no useEffect:

 // src/app/dashboard/page.tsx